neuromorphic-paris/chameleon/README.md

   - __OS X__: Open a terminal and execute the command `brew install premake`.
 If the command is not found, you need to install Homebrew first with the command<br />
   `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.

+Chameleon also depends on Qt 5.x (x ≥ 3), which is a framework to create user interfaces.
+Follow these steps:

+  - __Debian / Ubuntu__: Open a terminal and execute the command `sudo apt-get install qtbase5-dev`.
+  - __Fedora__: Open a terminal and execute the command `sudo dnf install qt5-qtbase-devel`.
+  - __OS X__: Open a terminal and execute the command `brew install qt5`.

 ## Install

 To install the source, go to the *chameleon* directory and run: